bechwebbkonsult/wordpress-template-models/README.md

 $templateModelProvider->register('/home.php', \App\TemplateModels\HomeTemplateModel::class);
 ```

-Now you can access all public properties in the home.php
+In the template all public properties from the template model is now available.
 ```php
 <?php foreach ($terms as $term) : ?>
     <div class="row <?= $term->active ?>">